 Some of the most common forms of investing nowadays are stocks, commodities, cryptocurrency, bonds, stock, investment funds, and real estate.

 Stock represents stake in a company – also known as shares.
-It essentially represents owning a portion of the company, and depending on the terms, owning this stock can give you certain rights and control over the company, as well as paying a dividend (a regularly amount paid out to you – not too dissimilar to interest).
+It essentially represents owning a portion of the company, and depending on the terms, owning this stock can give you certain rights and control over the company, as well as paying a dividend (a regular amount paid out to you – not too dissimilar to interest).
 For stock that doesn’t pay a dividend, the owner will simply hope to make money from the increase in value of the stock.
 Stock is a very popular investment choice, with 52% of US adults holding money in the stock market and it’s no surprise, seeing the global stock market value is roughly $80 trillion.

 Stocks are a riskier form of investment since they are entirely dependent on the performance of the company the stock is associated with.
 Any stock can potentially plummet overnight, and equally, its value can spike, leading to significant gains.
 What’s also appealing about stock is how accessible and liquid they are – almost anyone can purchase stock, and they can be sold back on the market at any moment as long as the market is open.
 Because of their riskier nature, it’s not advised to invest more than you are willing to lose in stock.
 It’s also wise to reduce any unnecessary risk (known as diversifiable risk) by investing in different stocks from different companies in different sectors.